GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_module_5_public_health_ex_2.md

 :::{note}
 As with other data formats, you can drag-and-drop csv-files onto your map canvas and it will be loaded into your project. __However__, this will lead to mistakes in the data format for each column as it assumes that every column contains text (string) data.
 You will be unable to perform mathematical or statistical operations with these columns.

-Make sure to always load csv data via the data source manager and not via drag-and-drop
+Make sure to always load csv data via the data source manager and not via the drag-and-drop function.

 :::